-- Make sure your House Committee are up and staffing the front door by 7:30am. - Don't let anyone into your res unless they are cleared on the list from the Registrar's Division this includes your House Comm. members. - Make sure you check the schedule and ensure that your students attend the workshops on the relevant days. - Try to attend them too, where possible.
-Your presence ensures that they are run properly. - Only allow non-House Committee returning students back into res on the Thursday of O-Week, unless they are post-grads or have made prior arrangements with you.
+- Make sure your House Comm. are up and staffing the front door by 7:30am - Don't let anyone into your res unless they are listed as MIP cleared on the list from the Registrar's Division this includes your House Comm. members.
+When in doubt, call Desiree Wicks! - Make sure you check the schedule and ensure that your students attend the workshops on the relevant days - Try to attend them too, where possible.
+Your presence ensures that they are run properly - Only allow non-House Comm. returning students back into res on the Thursday of O-Week, unless they are post-grads or have made prior arrangements with you.